Jambands in the Yucatan, 2017: Ideas and Advice

-Some Thoughts on Price
+Thoughts on Price

 But these festivals are in the middle of the country.
 I imagine that Phish and the other bands want to play shows in Mexico because they want to play next to the ocean, with palm trees swaying and the breeze breezing.
 Trey wouldn’t have written “Breath and Burning” otherwise.

-Sure, these resorts are expensive—and they’re expensive even without a hugely popular foreign band playing there.
+Sure, these resorts are expensive—they’re expensive even without a popular foreign band playing there.
 And think about it, when Phish comes to play, it’s not just the dudes in the band and a few guitars, but planeloads of gear.
 I mean, last year they had so many lights, including big ones over the ocean, that they had to bring in a second lightman, the guy from Umphrey’s Mcgee.

 So of course these resort shows aren’t cheap.
 What do you expect?
-That the bands would find some empty beach nearby and set up everything themselves, and their huge fanbase (most of whom don’t speak Spanish) would find their own hotels and transportation to the shows?
+That the bands would find some empty beach nearby and set up everything themselves, and their massive fanbase (most of whom don’t speak Spanish) would find their own hotels and transportation to the shows?
 Sure, it’s possible, by why go through the headache, especially when plenty of fans don’t mind paying and look forward to eating whatever they want and drinking top-shelf tequila all morning, day, and night long.

 Whatever the price, the shows are happening and will keep on happening.
 I won’t be going to any this year (too expensive for my Mexican university teacher’s salary, especially with the terrible exchange rates for the peso), but those who do, you’ll for sure have a great time.

 Here’s the list for 2017: